 - Programming Component – to support existing:

 - Development Component – to support the emergence of arts presenters and presenter support organizations for under- served communities or artistic practices.
-(Please contact your regional office of the Department of Canadian Heritage for further details on the Development Component application).
+For more information on the Development Component please contact a Regional Office of the Department of Canadian Heritage

-Your organization cannot apply to both components in the same year for your regular programming activities.
+An organization cannot apply to both components in the same year for its regular programming activities.

 Summary of CAPF activities

-Canada Arts Presentation Fund annually supports approximately 600 professional arts festivals and performing arts series as well as other activities related to art presentation in more than 224 cities or communities across Canada.
+The Canada Arts Presentation Fund annually supports approximately 600 professional arts festivals and performing arts series as well as other activities related to art presentation in more than 250 cities or communities across Canada.

 For more information